flight-blender

 ALLOWED_HOSTS string This is used in Django, it is recommended that if you are not using IS_DEBUG above, then this needs to be set as a the domain name, if you are using IS_DEBUG above, then the system automatically allows all hosts

-REDIS_HOST string Blender uses Redis as the backend, you can use localhost if you are running redis locally
+REDIS_HOST string Argon Server uses Redis as the backend, you can use localhost if you are running redis locally

-REDIS_PORT integer Normally Redis runs at port 6379, you can set it here, if you dont setup the REDIS Host and Port, Blender will use the default values
+REDIS_PORT integer Normally Redis runs at port 6379, you can set it here, if you dont setup the REDIS Host and Port, Argon Server will use the default values

 REDIS_PASSWORD string In production the Redis instance is password protected, set the password here, see redis.conf for more information

-REDIS_BROKER_URL string Blender has background jobs controlled via Redis, you can setup the Broker URL here
+REDIS_BROKER_URL string Argon Server has background jobs controlled via Redis, you can setup the Broker URL here

 HEARTBEAT_RATE_SECS integer Generally set it to 1 or 2 seconds, this is used when querying data externally to other USSPs